NDari/olcaoPy/bin/README.md

 "Atom Centered Symmetry Fucntions for Contructing High-Dimentional Neural Network Potentials", by Jorg Behler, J. Chem.
 Phys.
 134, 074106 (2011)

+# bondAnalysis

+This scripts is used to:

+* Print the coordination of each atom in the system
+* Print the bond lengths of all the bonds in the system
+* print the bond angles for all bonded triplets of atoms

 This software is Free.
 Do with it what you like.
 I am not responsible for any bugs!